egomatsushita/FIN-HackerNewsClone/README.md

 # FIN - Hacker News Clone App

 Hacker News Clone App is a clone of the newsfeed on HackerNews.
-It will use Ruby-on-Rails.
+It uses Ruby-on-Rails, JavaScript, and AJAX.

 ## Main Features